Venetian Crusade: Battle of the Field of Blood

-The death of the Seljuk Sultan Muhammad I Tapar in 1118 further quickened the decentralization of the Great Seljuk Empire into many more autonomous principalities.
-The new administration under Mahmud II and Ahmad Sanjar focused mainly on their eastern territories in Khorasan which opened the western territories of the Seljuk Empire to slip more out of the sultan's grip of control and to gain more power and autonomy.
-This often led to internal divisions just like in the Seljuk controlled city of Aleppo.
+The death of the Seljuk Sultan Muhammad I Tapar in 1118 further quickened the decentralization of the Seljuk Empire into many more autonomous principalities.
+The administration under Mahmud II and Ahmad Sanjar focused mainly on their eastern territories in Khorasan which allowed more power and autonomy for the western territories.
+This often led to internal divisions, such as in Aleppo.

-In 1117, the regent to Sultan Shah ibn Radwan, Lu'lu' al-Yaya died.
-The daughter of Fakhr al-Mulk Ridwan (the previous ruler of Aleppo), Amina Khatun seized effective control of Aleppo in the interregnum.
-She did not proclaim herself as regent, but she called upon the commander Yaruqtash in Damascus to come and assume the regency in Aleppo on behalf of her brother.
-When Yaruqtash tried to assume direct control and depose her brother Sultan Shah ibn Radwan, she had him arrested and exiled.
-As all of this was going on, another crisis for Aleppo emerged.
-Their situation with the crusaders was dire, as Roger of Salerno, regent of the Principality of Antioch for the still young Bohemond II, demanded a tax from Aleppo on each Muslim pilgrim going to Mecca, which pushed the Aleppan population to the limit.
+In 1117, Lu'lu' al-Yaya was assassinated, who had been the regent of Aleppo and protector to the minor Sultan Shah ibn Radwan.
+Sultan Shah's sister Amina Khatun then seized effective control of Aleppo.
+She did not proclaim herself as regent, but she called upon the commander Yaruqtash in Damascus to come and assume the regency in Aleppo on behalf of Sultan Shah.
+When Yaruqtash tried to assume direct control and depose Sultan Shah, she had him arrested and exiled.
+As this was going on, another crisis for Aleppo emerged.
+Their situation with the Crusaders was dire, as Roger of Salerno, regent of the Principality of Antioch for the still young Bohemond II, demanded a tax from Aleppo on each Muslim pilgrim going to Mecca, which pushed the Aleppan population to the limit.
 The qadi of the city, Ibn al-Khashshab, aware that Aleppo was under constant threat from the Crusaders, explained to the notables that the security of Aleppo was permanently compromised, hence he proposed that they entrust the city to a capable Turkish leader.
 So with her sister Farkhunda Khatun, Amina Khatun asked for Najm al-Din Ilghazi ibn Artuq of the Artuqid dynasty of Mardin to take over Aleppo.
 Ilghazi who already had control over Mardin and most of Upper Mesopotamia and was now happy to extend his control over Aleppo and northern Syria.
-Ilghazi advanced to take possession of the city during the summer of 1118 and married a daughter of Ridwan, Farkhunda Khatun.
+Ilghazi advanced to take possession of the city during the summer of 1118 and married Farkhunda Khatun.
 Meanwhile, Sultan Shah went into exile.
 In 1118, Ilghazi took control of Mayyafiriqin and pacified the surrounding lands around Aleppo and in northern Syria.